 AND OR + Condition + Sub-query

 displayName ✓ Contains ✓ prod Û

 - tag × - √ eng ê

-AND OR +0 Condition + Sub-query 📋

-cluster ✓ Starts with ✓ clust ÷
+AND OR cluster ✓ Starts with ✓ clust + Condition + Sub-q uery 🔒

 7 To test the query, click Preview.

 The query-based selection process is dynamic.
 Changes in the virtual environment can affect which VMs the query selects when the protection plan runs.
 As a result, the VMs that the query selects later when the protection plan runs may not be identical to those currently listed in the preview.